jamesplease/knockout-view/README.md

 ko.js-debugger
 ==============

-When building a project with Knockout.js, you might, at times, find yourself wanting to see what your `View Model` looks like.
-This simple tool lets you do just that with a toggle-able, non-intrusive `View Model` display.
+When building a project with [Knockout.js](http://knockoutjs.com/), you might, at times, find yourself wanting to see what your `View Model` looks like.
+This simple tool lets you do that with a toggle-able, non-intrusive `View Model` display.

 [**Check out a live example.**](http://jmeas.com/projects/ko.js-debugger/)

-_The source of the example is that which is in the `/source` directory_
+_The source the example is simply everything in the `/source` directory of this repository_

 ##Usage

 There are three components to this tool: some `html`, a `.css` file, and a `.js` file.
 To use the tool, just include the three pieces in your project and make sure that they're properly referenced.
-For the sake of completeness, here's how to do that:

 ###The HTML